schollz/paracosms/README.md

 ### Todo

-- recording
+- add recording
+- make the first sample a metronome sample (store metronome)
+- redo grid
--  add option for number of beats to record
+- ~~add option for number of beats to record~~
--  grid (toggler, record number of beats)
 -  ~~add options in for semitone change~~
 -  ~~add options in for speed change~~
 -  ~~add option to declare whether it is “drum” or “melodic”~~